xinyue-carol/Bitcoin-Price-Trend-Prediction_GC/README.md

 <img width="960" alt="Picture_dt" src="https://user-images.githubusercontent.com/71731146/151113343-62833060-8f20-45e2-b9a8-fa2fe848cb23.png">

 # Method 3_Neural Network
-Multi-layer Perceptron (MLP) is a supervised learning algorithm, and it is a good method to slove a nonlinear binary classification problem.
+Multi-layer Perceptron (MLP) is a supervised learning algorithm, and it is a good method to solve a nonlinear binary classification problem.
-We need to choose a slover, which is the method to optimize the weight, and the activation function between layers.
-We tried different combination with a fix layers, and have results as following, so we decided to use the combination with the higest accuracy rate, which is ‘relu’ for activation function and lbfgs' for solver. \
+We need to choose a solver, which is the method to optimize the weight, and the activation function between layers.
+We tried the different combinations with a fixed layer, and have results as follows, so we decided to use the combination with the highest accuracy rate, which is ‘relu’ for activation function and lbfgs' for the solver. \
 The size of hidden layers we use here is (5, 2): 5 layers and 2 neurons each.
-It is understandable that the increase of layers and neurons will increase the accuracy, but in order to avoid overfitting, we decide to choose size (5,2).
+It is understandable that the increase of layers and neurons will increase the accuracy, but in order to avoid overfitting, we decide to choose the size (5,2).

 <img width="765" alt="Screen Shot 2022-01-25 at 9 45 46 PM" src="https://user-images.githubusercontent.com/71731146/151110250-60906ed3-4244-4262-93d5-f40d96dedef6.png">